 Some traces are still visible and archaeologists have established that the wall was built on foundations of limestone blocks and poros.
 The upper walls were made from sun-dried bricks.
 There were towers at regular intervals.

 The Long Walls enabled Athens to survive any siege.
 As long as it was connected to its ports and controlled the sea, no enemy could capture the city.
 During the Peloponnesian War (427-404), the Athenians simply evacuated the countryside, left it to the Spartans, and lived in Athens itself, which could receive supplies from across the sea.
-According to Aristophanes,note[Aristophanes, Knights 817-818.] the statesman Cleon strengthened the walls by building a diateichisma, "cross-wall", but it is clear what this can have been.
+According to Aristophanes,note[Aristophanes, Knights 817-818.] the statesman Cleon strengthened the walls by building a diateichisma, "cross-wall", but it is unclear what this can have been.

 However, when the Athenian fleet was defeated at the Aigospotamoi (405), the food supply was imperiled, and Athens had to surrender.
 One of the main demands of the Spartans was the destruction of the hated Long Walls.
 According to Xenophon, the enemies of Athens "tore them down among scenes of great joy and to the music of flute girls".note[Xenophon, Hellenica 2.2.24]